Lakshmiaddepalli/BigDataProject/README.md

 We are using the following data to analyse best community to live in Chicago. we have taken into account the following datasets

-1. Crimes
+1. Crimes (Presently Used)
-2. Crimes Description
+2. Crimes Description (Presently Used)
-3. Food Inspection
+3. Food Inspection (Presently Used)
-4. Sex Offenders
+4. Sex Offenders (Presently Used)
-5. Socioeconomic_Indicators
+5. Socioeconomic_Indicators (Presently Used)
-6. Affordable Rental Housing
+6. 311 Service Requests - Vacant and Abandoned Buildings Reported.csv (Presently Used)
-7. 311 Service Requests - Vacant and Abandoned Buildings Reported.csv
+7. neighbourhoods (shape file) (Presently Used)
-8. neighbourhoods
+8. Affordable Rental Housing (Future Work)

 All the data can be found on https://data.cityofchicago.org/